 With the support of Vicar General, Fr.
 Tim Menezes, the Columbans contributed a discussion paper on mission for the deanery meetings in May.
 Fr.
 Jim Fleming SSC and Stephen Awre from the Columban Mission Office attended the Birmingham East deanery meeting to facilitate an hour-long discussion based on five ‘characteristics’ of mission prepared by Fr.
 Tom O’Reilly SSC (Perspectives on Mission in today’s world).
 This paper could be used more widely, so the ‘characteristics’ are provided below and you are invited to use them as you wish for personal or group reflection.
 A version suitable for secondary schools is also available.

 The Columbans are working side-by-side with the Diocesan Justice & Peace Commission on ‘Baptised and Sent: our call to be missionary disciples’, the annual J&P Assembly at St. Peter’ School, Solihull, on Saturday 12th October.
 Based on the ‘See, Judge, Act’ model, participants will be invited to learn about mission from a variety of perspectives and to engage in practical action for justice, peace and care for creation.
-Archbishop Bernard Longley will be there and we are looking forward to welcoming people from across the Archdiocese.
-To book your place, visit: http://bit.ly/JandP_Assembly2019 (Google Form) or email email@example.com
+We are looking forward to welcoming people from across the Archdiocese.
+To book your place, visit: http://bit.ly/JandP_Assembly2019 (Google Form) or email email@example.com (or call 01564 772 096).

 On the 19th October, for young adults, there will be a day of formation and experiences exploring mission followed by a vigil and Mass for World Mission Sunday (20th October), organised jointly by the Diocesian Vocations Office, Youth Service, Evangelisation Department and the Columbans.
 This will include participants interviewing a Columban missionary overseas via Skype.